 You may apply in any round.
 The Dartmouth Office of Visa and Immigration Services (OVIS) will assist enrolling students with the U.S. visa process.
-Please visit www.dartmouth.edu/~ovis for further details.
+Please visit the OVIS website for further details.

 Tuck is a proud member of the Consortium for Graduate Study in Management.
 The Consortium has a separate application form and deadlines.
 You may complete the Consortium application in lieu of the Tuck application.

 We will consider only one application per academic year.
 You are welcome to reapply to Tuck in the next application cycle and we look favorably upon reapplicants who have strengthened their candidacy across our four admissions criteria.
 As a reapplicant, you will submit a new application, essays (including the reapplicant essay), Letters of Reference (LORs), and a nonrefundable application fee.
 If you applied in the previous academic year, we require only one new LOR from a new reference.

 We do not typically admit applicants who have already earned an MBA.
 If you hold a similar graduate degree that is not an MBA, use the optional essay to explain why you need an MBA in addition to your prior degree.
 We consider the Post Graduate Diploma in Management (PGDM) from Indian universities to be the equivalent of an MBA and typically do not admit applicants who have earned this degree.